 DESIS Lab research projects culminate in the publication of academic papers, reports, and books.
 Explore the links below to view recent publications by DESIS Lab members and collaborators.

-This book (PDF) presents a series of articles that analyze and theorize about the results of the Rockefeller Foundation-funded project Amplifying Creative Communities in New York City.
-The project explored how New York City, with its cultural and economic vitality, can amplify nonmainstream initiatives, lifestyles, and ideas to transform them into social innovations leading to sustainable ways of living.
+book presents a series of articles that analyze and theorize about the results of the Rockefeller Foundation-funded project Amplifying Creative Communities in New York City.
+The project explored how New York City, with its cultural and economic vitality, can amplify non-mainstream initiatives, lifestyles, and ideas to transform them into social innovations leading to sustainable ways of living.

-Associate professor of nonprofit management Nidhi Srinivas submitted a report (PDF) on social innovation in relation to ecology and politics.
+report submitted by Nidhi Srinivas on social innovation in relation to ecology and politics.
 The report describes findings from research funded by the India China Institute on environmental degradation and local community responses, conducted in January and August 2011 in southwestern Rajasthan and western Yunnan.
 The report asks three overarching questions: What is typically described as social innovation in contexts of ecological degradation?
 What meanings has the term "social innovation" taken on historically?
 What actions have local community groups taken that have strengthened ecosystem responses to crises?
-More of Srinivas' research is available here.

 The publication of the findings contained in this

 guide mark a milestone in the DESIS Lab's partnership with the New York City Department of Housing Preservation and Development (HPD) and Public Policy Lab, a Brooklyn-based nonprofit.
 The guide describes the service environment for New Yorkers seeking HPD services and/or living in neighborhoods with significant HPD agency presence.
 It outlines current opportunities and future possibilities for improving services and provides technical and strategic information about implementing recommendations either through agencies or in collaboration with other stakeholders.
 This initiative was made possible by the generous support of the Rockefeller Foundation.